prometheus-net/prometheus-net/README.md

 In some scenarios you may want to only collect data when it is requested by Prometheus.
 To easily implement this scenario prometheus-net enables you to register a callback before every collection occurs.
 Register your callback using `Metrics.DefaultRegistry.AddBeforeCollectCallback()`.

 Note that all callbacks will be called synchronously before each collection.
 They should not take more than a few milliseconds in order to ensure that the scrape does not time out.
 Do not read data from remote systems in these callbacks.

+# Suppressing default metrics

+The library provides some sample metrics about the current process out of the box, simply to ensure that some output is produced in a default configuration.
+If these metrics are not desirable you may remove them by calling `Metrics.SuppressDefaultMetrics()` before registering any of your own metrics.

 # Related projects